pastel-pickup/data-engr-drug-rec-pipeline/writeup.md

 4. rating (numerical): 10 star patient rating
 5. date (date): date of review entry
-6. usefulCount (numerical): number of users who found review useful -
+6. usefulCount (numerical): number of users who found review useful
--
--
+- The dataset used at the end for the Streamlit was filtered down to 128,451 rows with 5 columns namely "Reviews", "Drug Name", "Condition", "Rating", and "Rank".

 # Algorithms

 # Tools
 - Numpy and Pandas for data manipulation
-- Regular Expressions for text cleaning
 - SQLite for data storage
+- SQLAlchemy for data extraction and processing from SQLite database
-- Streamlit for data processing & web deployment
+- Streamlit for web deployment

 # Communication
 This is a Graphical User Interface (GUI) of a web-based application of the PeopleRX Recommendation System built in Streamlit: